Before You Buy A MacBook Neo, You Need To Know These 5 Things

 Multi-monitor setups are useful if you want to use multiple apps in full screen without needing to switch windows.
 Unfortunately, the MacBook Neo will limit you to just one external monitor, although you can still use the built-in display at the same time.
 The M4 MacBook Air does not have this limitation, allowing you to use two external displays, and even connect a third one when you close the lid.

-This probably isn't a problem for the Neo's intended customers.
+This probably isn't going to end up being a major issue for Neo's intended user base.
 If you need more than one external screen, you should probably consider going for the more expensive MacBook Air.
-Alternatively, ultrawide monitors also deliver similar benefits to two external displays without taking up the space and cost of multiple monitors.
+Alternatively, "ultrawide" monitors also deliver similar benefits to two external displays without taking up the space and cost of multiple monitors.
 If you insist on running two or more displays on such a basic laptop, consider getting a DisplayLink-compatible hub to get that capability.

 How much will the MacBook Neo cost you?

 This combination of price, specifications, and operating system makes the MacBook Neo one of the best options if you're looking for a budget laptop.
-And while it still cannot compete against this cheap laptop under $300 in terms of cost, you're getting a whole lot more in terms of features and software.
-This makes it worthy of being included in our list of the best cheap laptops worth buying and could even serve as a viable alternative to these Chromebooks with ultra-long battery life.
+And while it's still not quite as cheap as, for example, a bare-minimum laptop in terms of cost, you're getting a whole lot more in terms of features and software.
+This makes it worthy of being included in future versions of our list of the best cheap laptops worth buying and could even serve as a viable alternative to the average Chromebook with ultra-long battery life (if the only thing keeping you from buying a MacBook otherwise was the cost, of course).

 Recommended